Snowplant

 Ducks

-It was recently pointed out by SandyNevada that this route was very heavily, but not very well ducked by the time she traveled it in late Summer.
+It was recently pointed out by SandyNevada that this route was very heavily, but not very well ducked by the time she traveled it during a late Summer hike.

-After you pass through this very rough section of highly obscured "trail," mostly composed of small bits of discrete remnants of trail bed South of Telephone Gulch, your will breathe a sigh of relief when you reach the first small section of exposed granite.
+After passing through this very rough section of highly obscured "trail," mostly composed of small bits of discrete remnants of trail bed South of Telephone Gulch, we will breathe a sigh of relief when we reach the first small section of exposed granite above the Upper Ford.

-This section is easy to navigate, but it is brief, and you still have a small section of forest to get through before you reach the second section of open granite.
-The second section of open granite past Telephone Gulch continues South across open rock all the way down to the upper ford of Summit City Creek.
+This section is easy to navigate, but it is brief, and we still have a small section of forest to get through before we reach the second section of open granite.
+The second section of open granite past Telephone Gulch continues South across some expansive sections of beautiful open rock all the way down to the upper ford of Summit City Creek.

 I find fewer ducks more stimulating than too many ducks.